gather-ai/gather-ai.github.io/_posts/2022-09-30-domain-generalization-part-4.md

 {: style="text-align: justify;"}

 ### Method
-Snippet 3 is a simple implementation of a 1-dimensional I-BN layer, just half of BN and half of IN.
+Snippet 3 is a simple implementation of a one-dimensional I-BN layer, just half of BN and half of IN.
 It is straightforward to extend the implementation to higher-dimension usages.
 {: style="text-align: justify;"}

 ```python